matrix-org/matrix-spec-proposals/proposals/4013-poll-history-cache.md

 - Users opening a poll need enough power level to send a state event (`m.room.poll_history`)
 - Conflicts may arise when two users attempt to change the state event at the same time
 - A malicious user or a bug in a client may accidentally erase the history sending a wrong payload

+# Unstable prefix

+While this MSC is not considered stable, implementations should use `org.matrix.msc4013.*` as a prefix in place of `m.*` for the new state event type.